johnmartinezc/poki-frontend/pokiapp/README.md

 Account Registration - Where user can create an account to be remembered and store items in cart

-ccount Login - Where user can login to account
+count Login - Where user can login to account

 Product List Page - Where users can explore the wide variety of pokemons